splovyt/MAX-SVL-Workshop/README.md

 <img src="https://raw.githubusercontent.com/splovyt/MAX-SVL-Workshop/master/docs/object-detection.png" width=300 align="right">

-### 1. Using pre-built docker image from Docker Hub
+### 1. Using a pre-built Docker image from Docker Hub

 Getting the Object Detector to run is as easy as copying the command below into your terminal.
 This will take some time depending on your download speed.